In the past decade, the size of the wind energy market has grown exponentially, powered by technology innovations and favorable economies of scale.

 For starters, governments can help out the industry by rethinking administrative processes to accelerate licensing and permitting for projects.

-Moreover, investing in wind power infrastructure will always help in scaling up installations.
+Moreover, investing in wind energy infrastructure will always help in scaling up installations.

 Some countries with potential for new market capacity include: